Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Design

-We take the maximum allowed size of a request for a queue ($S$), the assigned resource quota to a queue ($Tok$), the expected duration of a request from a queue ($D$), the arrival rate for these requests ($\lambda$), and the requests' $SLO$.
-The requests' processing rate is then $\mu = \frac{Tok}{S * D}$, while the total time that a request spends in the system is $T_{total} = \frac{1}{\mu - \lambda}$.
+We take the maximum allowed size ($S$) of a request in a queue in tokens, the assigned resource quota ($Tok$) to the queue in tokens, the expected time duration ($D$) of processing a request from the queue, the arrival rate ($\lambda$) of requests to the queue, and the requests' $SLO$.
+Then, the processing rate of the requests is $\mu = \frac{Tok}{S * D}$, while the total time that a request spends in the system is $T_{total} = \frac{1}{\mu - \lambda}$.
 To meet the $SLO$, the system needs to satisfy the following equation: $T_{total} \leq SLO$.
-Combining these constraints, we compute the minimum number of tokens, $Tok_{min}$, required to meet the $SLO$ of requests within a given queue:
+Combining these constraints, we compute the minimum assigned quota in tokens ($Tok_{min}$) to the queue that is required for requests from the queue to meet the SLO:

-The total number of available tokens in the system, $Tok_{total}$, is greater or equal to $\sum Tok_{min}^q$ (sum of minimum tokens needed by each queue $q$).
-Each queue is assigned its minimal required tokens ($Tok_{min}^q$), and the remaining tokens ($Tok_{total}$ - $\sum Tok_{min}^q$) are split across queues proportionally to their initial weights.
+The total number of available tokens in the system ($Tok_{total}$) must be greater than or equal to $\sum\limits_{q} Tok_{min}^q$ (i.e., the sum of the minimum number of tokens needed by each queue $q$).
+Then, each queue $q$ is assigned its minimum number of required tokens ($Tok_{min}^q$), and the remaining tokens ($Tok_{total}$ - $\sum\limits_{q} Tok_{min}^q$) are split across queues proportionally to their initial weights.

+To adjust to the dynamic nature of the workload, Chameleon recomputes the per-queue quotas every $T_{refresh}$.